 4. Notre Dame.
 A gorgeous cathedral.
 It happens to be famous for its gargoyles.
 Gargoyles also make me nostalgic.
-Ha – growing up we had these gargoyle replicas and they had tons of wax on them (I don’t remember if they were candleholders or if they were victims of my brother’s and my wax-coating obsession.
-What, you didn’t play with candles/fire/wax growing up?).
-I think we used to tell my sister that’s what she looked like
+Ha – growing up we had these gargoyle replicas and they had tons of wax on them (I don’t remember if they were candleholders or if they were victims of my brother’s and my drip-wax-on-everything antics.)

 5. Les Catacombes.
 An underground ossuary in Paris (“an urn for the bones of the dead” – the root of this word is os, which means bone – like osteoporosis, or ossify).
 I find bones fascinating, and only slightly creepy.

 6. The food.
 I’m sure we will eat lots of delicious things.

 What are your tips for things to do/see/eat in France/Paris?